tf318/tamtools/README.md

 	# convert a ref assembly 1 to a ref assembly 2 coordinate:
 	tamtools client localhost 2003 translate 1 1 1460190 1460210 -
 	# returns (’chr1’, 1524810, 1524830, ’-’)

+## Developer Notes

+Here are some brief technical notes on the most important high level functions implemented in `tamtools`:

+### `mummer_make_map()`

+Invoked by the `tamtools makemap` command, this function runs`mummer` to find maximal unique matches of length *block_length* or greater between the two original reference assemblies, and parses the output to create a conceptual mapping between such shared regions in each assembly.
+From this, an intermediate output file in a format very close to that of a genome coordinate mapping chain file is produced.
+Note that this intermediate file is not yet in exactly the right format to be a valid chain file for use with other programs such as [UCSC's liftOver](https://genome.ucsc.edu/util.html); this is intended to be implemented in future versions of TAMtools.
+Finally, the `create_hybrid_fasta()` function is invoked to produce the proprietary hybrid map of MSBs and implied Private Segments, along with the corresponding hybrid reference assembly in FASTA format.

+### `load_mapping_file()`

+Most other high level functions use `load_mapping_file()` to load a hybrid map into memory and to generate forward and reverse mappings between both assemblies and the hybrid assembly.
+To avoid loading large FASTA files, the various summary data stored in the hybrid map file, such as the original assemblies' contig names and lengths, are also loaded by this function.

+### `remap_sample()`

+`remap_sample()` iterates through the reads in an input alignment and remaps their coordinates to a different assembly.
+If provided with an input alignment against either of the two original assemblies, then read coordinates will be remapped to the hybrid assembly.
+If provided with an input alignment against hybrid assembly, then read coordinates will be remapped to the the whichever of the two original assemblies the user specifies.
+Originally unmapped reads will, optionally, be stored to file.
+Reads that are QC fail are, currently, quietly discarded.
+The helper functions `process_single_read()` and `process_paired_read()` are invoked as appropriate for each read; Both attempt to recreate valid SAM flags for the reads, but further work is warranted to ensure the current behaviour is correct.

+### `remap_coordinates()`

+Functions that use `load_mapping_file()` will generally then use `remap_coordinates()` to convert coordinates from either of the two original assemblies to coordinates on the hybrid assembly, or vice versa.
+This forms the core of the `tamtools partial` command.

+### `full_hybridization()`

+This is an implementation of the `tamtools hybridize` workflow described above.
+An alignment against an original reference is remapped to the hybrid reference, and the results sorted.
+Two FASTQ files are created: one from any originally unmapped reads, and one from  reads that mapped to Private Segments on the hybrid assembly.
+Using `bwa mem`, both FASTQ files are used to create alignments against the second original reference, and these alignments are subsequently remapped to the hybrid reference.
+The three hybridized alignments are merged and sorted to form the final hybrid alignment.
+The unmappable reads for each of the original assemblies are stored independently.
+For debugging purposes, the current implementation uses temporary files which are deleted after the workflow is complete; it is anticipated that performance could be improved by using named pipes instead of temporary files.

+## Known Issues

+While TAMtools currently performs well as a proof of concept, there are  known issues which should be resolved before the software can be considered suitable for release:

+* TAMtools supports the processing of alignments in SAM, BAM and CRAM format, but cannot currently read CRAM-format data from `stdin`; CRAM-format alignments must be in a file, and specified with the `-i` flag.
+This is caused by an underlying issue in the [Pysam](https://github.com/pysam-developers/pysam) module used by TAMtools.

+* When iterating through an input alignment file, if the current read is one of a pair then a seek is performed for the mate; this affects performance.
+If the input alignment file were guaranteed to be originally sorted then simple iteration would permit instant location of paired reads, and improve performance.
+This could perhaps be made a condition of using the tool, and the seek behaviour removed.

+* Insert lengths for remapped paired reads are not currently calculated correctly.
+The workaround is for the `tamtools hybridize` workflow to use the `samtools fixmate` command (via the Pysam API).
+Despite this, the resulting TLEN values do not always agree with the TLEN values shown in the original alignment file.
+The reasons for the differences are unclear at this stage.

+* During tests with certain hg37 alignments (for example a 70GB \verb|hs37d5 BAM|), the resulting hybridized alignment file was corrupted (causing SAMtools commands such as `samtools view` to crash with a segmentation fault).
+This is likely to be caused by edge case bugs in the paired read remapping logic inserting invalid records into the output BAM file (one example is insertion of a record with a read group tag of "`RG:A:1`" instead of "`RG:Z`"; the root cause of this error has not been identified at the time of writing, and a workaround of setting all existing read group flags to "`RG:Z`" has been implemented temporarily).
+These issues require considerable further testing with different data sets.

+* For any reasonable *block_length* (including the 1Kbp *block_length* widely used in this project), any small subset of read pairs with an insert length greater than this may not be mappable to a single hybrid contig (MSB or Private Segment), but might instead be mapped to two different hybrid contigs (one read to each).
+These special cases could legitimately be split up in this way, with the original coordinates being recorded in custom SAM tags for use in the reverse-mapping process.
+The logic to handle this has not yet been implemented, and such reads are currently treated as unmapped reads.

+* On either side of an ALT-represented allele, the ALT contig includes a segment of sequence identical to that of the primary assembly.
+If these flanking sequences are larger than the minimum *block_length* then they will be represented as MSBs (and, in such cases, partially within a Private Segment).
+If smaller than the minimum *block_length*, then the allelic sequence and both its flanking sequences will be represented entirely within a single unique Private Segment.

+* The existence of ALT-contigs means that a read which mapped to the primary assembly in some reference *A* may potentially map to multiple contigs in reference *B* (to, for instance, its primary assembly and multiple ALT-contigs).
+When transforming a hybridized alignment into a synthetic Reference *A*  or *B* alignment, TAMtools will preferentially remap reads to the *primary* assembly of the target reference where possible.
+Reads will only ever be remapped to an ALT-contig of the target reference in cases were they a) cannot be exactly mapped to the primary assembly of the target reference, and b) can be exactly mapped to an ALT-contig.
+In such cases, if a read can be validly remapped to a set of two or more ALT-contigs, then TAMtools will remap the read to an arbitrary member of this set.

+  At present, therefore, such reads may not be remapped to the most appropriate region on the second assembly.
+A workaround would be to modify TAMtools to include a custom SAM tag recording the original ALT-contig and coordinates for such reads when storing them in the hybrid alignment file, and to refer to this when synthesizing an alignment to the original reference assembly.